-If you have not had sedation you may be discharged home directly from the procedure room with the results of your test.
-If you have had Entonox, you should allow 30 minutes from the end of your test before driving.
+If you have not had sedation, you may be discharged home directly from the procedure room with the results of your tests.
+If you have had Entonox, you should allow 30 minutes from the end of your procedures before driving.
 There are no restrictions on activities once you are discharged home if you have not been sedated.

-After sedation, we care for you in the recovery area for approximately 30 minutes to one hour, to ensure you are ready to be cared for by an accompanying responsible adult.
+After sedation, we care for you in the recovery area for approximately one hour, to ensure you are ready to be cared for by an accompanying responsible adult.
 The department closes at 17.30.